Nathan Thompson (English footballer)

-Nathan Michael Thompson (born 9 November 1990) is an English professional footballer who plays as a defender for side Milton Keynes Dons.
+Nathan Michael Thompson (born 9 November 1990) is an English former professional footballer who played as a defender.

 Career

 Swindon Town

 Thompson was born in Chester, Cheshire.
 He began his career with Swindon Town, moving from the youth set-up to become a professional in April 2009.
 Even before he signed the two-year deal he had reportedly received interest from Premier League sides Arsenal, Tottenham Hotspur, Everton and Newcastle United.
 He made his debut on 5 October 2010, as he replaced Scott Cuthbert in a Football League Trophy win over Torquay United.
-He made his league debut on 2 November 2010, when he played the full ninety minutes of a 3–0 home defeat to Charlton Athletic.
+He made his league debut on 2 November 2010, when he played the full ninety minutes of a 3–0 home defeat to Charlton Athletic, and made two further first team appearances for Swindon in the rest of the 2010–11 season.
+He agreed a new 12-month contract with the club in summer 2011, but made just 7 first-team appearances under manager Paolo Di Canio over the following season.

+He was offered a new contract with the club in May 2012.
 On 20 April 2013, Thompson was awarded the 2012/2013 Swindon Advertiser 'Player of the Year' after winning by more than 60 per cent of the fans' votes and Thompson won again in 2013/2014.
+On 30 May 2013, it was announced that both Nathan Thompson and his brother Louis had agreed new two-year contracts with Swindon.

+Thompson was made club captain at Swindon Town in summer 2014.

+On 9 October 2014, it was announced that Thompson had signed a new contract with Swindon, valid until summer 2017.

 Portsmouth

-On 22 June 2017, Thompson signed for newly promoted League One club Portsmouth on a two-year contract on a free transfer.
+On 22 June 2017, Thompson signed for newly promoted League One club Portsmouth on a two-year contract on a free transfer, having rejected the offer of a new contract at Swindon.
 He scored his first goal for Portsmouth against Sunderland in the 2019 EFL Trophy Final in which Portsmouth won on penalties.
 Thompson left after his contract expired in search for Championship football.